airslice/reearth-plugin-toolbox/README.md

-# reearth-plugin-toolbox
+# Marker to GeoJSON

-## Toolbox - Starter
+This is a Re:earth plugin made with [reearth-plugin-toolbox](https://github.com/airslice/reearth-plugin-toolbox).

-- Just a simple starter to show some UI elements.
+Export Re:Earth classic marker data to GeoJSON format.